SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/03-ASTVisitors.md

 To calculate the above, we need to implement three other visiting methods: `visitMethodNode:`, `visitSequenceNode:` and `visitSelfNode:`.
 Since for the first two kind of nodes we have to iterate over all children in the same way, let's implement these similarly to our `visitMessageNode:`.
 Self nodes are variables, so they are leafs in our tree, and can be implemented as similarly to literals.

 ```
-DepthCalculatorVisitor >> visitMethodNode: aMethodNode [
+DepthCalculatorVisitor >> visitMethodNode: aMethodNode
   ^ 1 + (aMethodNode children
       inject: 0
       into: [ :max :node | max max: (node acceptVisitor: self) ])
-]

 ```

 ```
-DepthCalculatorVisitor >> visitSequenceNode: aSequenceNode [
+DepthCalculatorVisitor >> visitSequenceNode: aSequenceNode
   ^ 1 + (aSequenceNode children
       inject: 0
       into: [ :max :node | max max: (node acceptVisitor: self) ])
-]
 ```

 ```
-DepthCalculatorVisitor >> visitSelfNode: aSelfNode [
+DepthCalculatorVisitor >> visitVariableNode: aSelfNode
   ^ 1
-]
 ```

 ### Refactoring the implementation

 This simple AST visitor does not actually require a different implementation for each of its nodes.
 We have seen above that we can differentiate the nodes between two kinds: leaf nodes that do not have children, and internal nodes that have children.
-A first refactoring to avoid the repeated code in our solution may extract the repeated methods into a common ones: `visitNodeWithChildren:` and `visitLeafNode:`.
+A first refactoring to avoid the repeated code in our solution may extract the repeated methods into common ones: `visitNodeWithChildren:` and `visitLeafNode:`.

 ```
 DepthCalculatorVisitor >> visitNodeWithChildren: aNode